UMN-LATIS/BubbleMachine/README.md

 * Source: AnnotationTable
 * Target: AnnotationForm

 **"bubble:updateBubblePreview"**

-Role: When a user adds/edits a bubble in the AnnotationForm, this event sends the attributes of the bubble that is currently being edited to the Bubbles component.
+Role: When a user adds/edits a bubble in the AnnotationForm, this event sends the updated attributes of the bubble that is currently being edited to the Bubbles component.
 The Bubbles component then renders this as a "preview bubble" so the user can preview their changes on the fly as they are changing input on the AnnotationForm.

 * Source: AnnotationForm
 * Target: Bubbles